Configuration

 One final note: using tokens with themes.
 Tokens are considered a "fallback" to themes, so any values you define in your theme will override the token.
 The next section will explain this further.

-Strict tokens
+Configuring tokens

 Themes